The Netherlands Institute for the Near East

 On public display

-A number of highlights from the collection are on permanent view in the National Museum of Antiquities (RMO) in Leiden.
-Objects on loan from NINO can be found in the Collection Viewer on the Museum’s website.
+A number of highlights from the collection are on view in the National Museum of Antiquities (RMO) in Leiden.
+As of 19 December 2024, 44 objects are included in the permanent exhibition “The ancient Middle East”.

 In 2014-2015 our jubilee exhibition “75 jaar NINO” at the Museum featured more highlights from the collection.
 We made modest contributions to “Nineveh” (2017-2018) and other exhibitions.